Waters brushes off judge’s criticism over ‘confrontational’ comment, claims he said her words ‘don’t matter'

 Waters has been criticized by Republicans who called her comment reckless.
 Sen. Ted Cruz, R-Texas, took to Twitter on Sunday, saying, "Democrats actively encouraging riots & violence," Cruz tweeted with a link to a story about the California Democrat’s comments.
 "They want to tear us apart."

-Fox News’ Chad Pergram reported that some Democrats are not pleased with House Speaker Nancy Pelosi defending Waters and saying she should not apologize.
+Fox News’ Chad Pergram reported that some Democrats are not pleased that House Speaker Nancy Pelosi defended Waters, saying she should not apologize.

-He reported that some Democrats may support what one lawmaker termed a "reasonably worded" censure resolution to rebuke Waters.
+He reported that some Democrats could support what one lawmaker termed a "reasonably worded" censure resolution to rebuke Waters.

 The Associated Press contributed to this report